 There are several types of data that educators and instructors should use in their data analysis process:

-2. Data Analysis – analysis of learner’s data and information to get meaningful knowledge about eLearning courses or programs.
+Analysis of learner’s data and information to get meaningful knowledge about eLearning courses or programs.

-The type of analysis depends on the type of the obtained data, therefore eLearning specialists identify such types of data analysis:
+The type of analysis depends on the type of data obtained.
+Therefore, eLearning specialists identify such types of data analysis:

 a.
 Cluster analysis

-Cluster analysis is a number of statistical methods of partitioning data into homogeneous parts for classifying the data.
-It divides these data into meaningful or useful groups known as clusters.
-Clustering analysis in eLearning deals with the task of how to group students into different clusters.
+Cluster analysis is a statistical method for partitioning data into homogeneous parts to classify it.
+Specifically, it divides these data into meaningful or useful groups known as clusters.
+Specifically, clustering analysis in eLearning deals with how to group students into different clusters.
 For example, instructors can effortlessly identify student groups with high and low activity using classification and clustering techniques.
-Learning Management Systems and 3rd party analytics tools include cluster analysis in their reporting tool kit.
+Learning Management Systems and 3rd-party analytics tools include cluster analysis in their reporting toolkit.

 b.
 Descriptive Analysis

-Descriptive Analysis is the simplest and the most common form of data analysis.
-Descriptive analysis answers the “what happened” by summarizing past data basically in the form of dashboards.
+This type of analysis is presently the simplest and the most common form of data analysis.
+It answers the “what happened” by summarizing past data basically in the form of dashboards.
 The biggest use of descriptive analysis in eLearning is to track Time and Engagement Metrics:

 c.
 Diagnostic Analysis

-Diagnostic Analysis is a form of advanced analytics which examines data or content to answer the question “Why did it happen?”, and is characterized by techniques such as drill-down, data discovery, data mining and correlations.
-For example, diagnostic analysis in an LMS or analytics tool can be presented by heat maps – visualised engagement elements using colours with popular areas in learning content.
+Diagnostic Analysis is a form of advanced analytics that examines data or content to answer the question “Why did it happen?” and is characterized by techniques such as drill-down, data discovery, data mining, and correlations.
+For example, diagnostic analysis in an LMS or analytics tool can be presented by heat maps – visualized engagement elements using colors with popular areas in learning content.

 d.
 Predictive Analysis.

-Predictive analytics is another way of using eLearning data to create predictions about future student progress, using techniques such as data mining, machine learning and predictive modelling.
+Predictive analytics is another way of using eLearning data to create predictions about future student progress, using techniques such as data mining, machine learning, and predictive modeling.
 For example, using past engagement and participation indicators, your LMS system or analytics tool may predict how your students will perform in your present or future eLearning course or program.

-3. Data Identification – define new instructional design approach to apply meaningful knowledge.
-When we speak about the instructional design approach it refers to a framework or process that helps to develop instructional materials in eLearning course.
+Define a new instructional design approach to apply meaningful knowledge.
+When we speak about the instructional design approach, it refers to a framework or process that helps to develop instructional materials in eLearning courses.
 In our course creating: step by step guide we covered all the possible instructional design models and techniques to improve your eLearning course or program.

-As you can see, data-driven decision-making in learning is quite a challenging process, but using modern eLearning analytics tools (LMS, MOOCS systems and 3rd party reporting tools) you can simplify the process and data analysis.
-Therefore you should know what eLearning analytics is and how it could be helpful in DDDM framework steps.
+As you can see, data-driven decision-making in learning is quite a challenging process, but by using modern eLearning analytics tools (LMS, MOOCS systems, and 3rd party reporting tools), you can simplify the process and data analysis.
+Therefore, you should know what eLearning analytics is and how it could be helpful in DDDM framework steps.

 1. What?
-What kind of data will eLearning analytics system gather and manage?
+What kind of data will the eLearning analytics system gather and manage?

-As we know, eLearning analytics is a data-driven process, and by definition needs data to provide trainers and content developers with meaningful and actionable metrics.
-We defined various types of data that could be gathered by the system in the first part of the article.
+As we know, eLearning analytics is a data-driven process and, by definition, needs data to provide trainers and content developers with meaningful and actionable metrics.
+Previously, in the first part of the article, we defined various types of data that the system could gather.

 2. Who?
 Who is the analysis targeted at?
 What kind of stakeholders are there?